 Fire Risk Assessment

-Improve building safety and maintain compliance with fire risk assessment and safety regulations.
-Our comprehensive fire risk assessments are essential for complying with fire safety regulations.
-Improve your building safety and rest assured that you are adhering to your legal obligations and keeping your employees and visitors as safe as possible.
+Improve your building safety with confidence that you are adhering to your legal obligations and duty of care to keeping your employees and visitors as safe as possible.

-A fire risk consultant will carry out a fire risk assessment taking into account the risk to persons in the building.
-The risk assessment will identify the hazards and provide a clear breakdown of the remedial action required to resolve the issue as well as advising on practices and management issues.
+A fire risk consultant will carry out a Fire Risk Assessment taking into account the risk to persons in the building.
+The risk assessment will identify the hazards and provide a clear breakdown of the remedial action plans required to resolve the issues, as well as advising on fire safety practices and management policies necessary to meet compliance requirements.

 As such, assessments are conducted in five key steps:

-A fire risk assessment should be carried out on all types of buildings (excluding domestic residential property) to ensure compliance in England and Wales with The Regulatory Reform (Fire Safety) Order 2005 , in Scotland with The Fire Safety Regulations 2006 (Scotland) and Northern Ireland with The Fire Safety Regulations 2010 (Northern Ireland).
+A fire risk assessment should be carried out on all types of buildings (excluding domestic residential property) to ensure compliance in England and Wales with the Fire Safety Act 2021, The Regulatory Reform (Fire Safety) Order 2005, in Scotland with The Fire Safety Regulations 2006 (Scotland) and Northern Ireland with The Fire Safety Regulations 2010 (Northern Ireland).

-Whilst awareness of workplace health and safety is on the increase, too many organisations are still not aware of their legislative obligations – which is why many turn to a third party partner such as Bureau Veritas to support them in achieving and maintaining compliance.
+Whilst awareness of workplace health and safety is on the increase, too many organisations are still not aware of their legislative obligations.
+Many will turn to a third-party partner such as Bureau Veritas to support them in achieving and maintaining compliance.

 • Fire detection and warning system